StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-timelines/add-custom-event-timeline.md

 <!-- md:license Gold --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for adding a custom event to a [case timeline](about-case-timelines.md) in TheHive.
+Add a custom event to a [case timeline](about-case-timelines.md) in TheHive to mark significant milestones or activities during your investigation in addition to events automatically added.

 <h2>Procedure</h2>